Piet Program Gallery

 Another Prime Tester

 Kyle Woodward wrote this version of a prime number tester, designed to look like a Mondrian painting.
-This is actual size.
+The actual size version cleverly hides some intricate details in single pixels, as seen in the enlarged version.

 Non-Pastel Hello World